 Compressors in Mines

-A special of compressors was designed for the use in explosive areas.
+A special version of compressors was designed for the use in explosive areas.
 The rotary vane air ends allow lower temperatures, thus minor risk of fire caused by heat.
 Besides ATEX certification, the units were moved easily in elevators and tunnels of coal and salt mines to their installation location 700 m below ground level.

 The rare presence of explosive gasses in underground mines is probably the cause of uncommon but extremely dangerous accidents.
 The precise reasons for explosions in mines, usually the cause of death of dozens of workers, is unclear.
 The compressors installed underground surely represent a danger due to their dissipated heat, moving parts and difficult accessibility for frequent service.
 Without mentioning the specific tragic events that moved Polish air compressor specialists to start the collaboration with Pneumofore, we can report now about the 7 years of continuous operation of our 20 rotary vane air compressors.